withastro/astro/docs/src/pages/blog/island-architecture.md

 The likes of; [ASP.NET](https://dotnet.microsoft.com/learn/aspnet/what-is-aspnet-core) and [Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) for [.NET](https://dotnet.microsoft.com/), [Ruby On Rails](https://rubyonrails.org/), [Laravel](https://laravel.com/) & [Symphony](https://symfony.com/) for [PHP](https://www.php.net/), are examples of the MVC patterns seen in other server-side programming languages.

-For along time, JavaScript was solely restricted to the Browser, then [Node.js](https://nodejs.org/en/) appeared.
+For a long time, JavaScript was solely restricted to the Browser, then [Node.js](https://nodejs.org/en/) appeared.
 Node.js is a standalone JavaScript runtime built on the Chrome V8 engine.

 This was a seismic shift that occurred in Web Development, by allowing JavaScript to escape the browser and operate on the server, developers could use JS on both; Front & Back-ends, when developing their applications.